Summary (Click to Expand)

 We have walked a long road together, exploring the mechanics of a better interview process.
 But this journey is not truly about checklists or frameworks.
 It is about a transformation of the heart.
 It is about choosing to build a process that reflects our highest ideals of respect, dignity, and kindness.
 It is about trading arrogance for humility, transactions for relationships, and tests for conversations.

-This is an invitation to be a champion for this more humane way of hiring.
-By embracing these structures and, more importantly, the humble spirit that gives them life, any leader can transform their interview process from a source of pain into their single greatest recruiting asset.
-You can build a team, and a culture, that great people do not just want to work for are proud to be a part of.
+This is an invitation to champion a more humane way of hiring.
+By embracing these structures—and more importantly, the humble spirit that gives them life—any leader can transform their interview process from a source of pain into their single greatest recruiting asset.

 Works cited